 How to Ice Skate for Beginners?

-Ice skating might seem impossible to learn when you’re a beginner.
+Ice skating might seem tricky when you’re a beginner.
 These tips for getting on the rink that will make learning a little easier.
 Share your own tips with other skaters on FamilyApp!

 - Do a Warm-Up – Skating often takes place in a cold arena and that means you’ll need to warm up your muscles beforehand.
 Start with some simple stretches in a warm space before you hit the ice.